Angela Borden | Apr 3, 2023

 Find out what happened when Cynthia’s plans for her Caribbean vacation went awry and she had to use her trip insurance* benefits to save the day.

 Cynthia was excited!
 She was going on an awesome trip — a nine-night cruise in the Eastern Caribbean with three college friends she hadn’t seen in more than a year.
 They’d each taken jobs in different states, so it was tough to get together on a regular basis.
 They’d been planning and looking forward to this for months.

-She was packed and ready a full week ahead of time, but unfortunately she hit a snag.
-The day before she was scheduled to leave, she woke up with a fever of 102 degrees, a headache, chills, and a sore throat.
-She scheduled a sick visit with her doctor that same day.
-Unfortunately, the doctor told her she likely had the flu and should not travel.
+Cynthia was packed and ready a full week ahead of time.
+Unfortunately, the day before she was scheduled to leave, she woke up with a 102-degree fever, a headache, chills, and a sore throat.
+That same day, she scheduled a visit with her doctor who told her she likely had the flu and should not travel.

-Let’s take a look at the expenses for her trip and find out what happened when she called the insurance company to file her claim.
+Let’s take a look at the expenses for Cynthia’s trip and find out what happened when she filed her claim.

-When Cynthia realized she was going to miss her trip, she was pretty upset.
-Think how much worse it would have been if she had lost the money she paid for the trip and had to skip going!
-Now, she can put that money in the bank and use it to take a trip in a few months.
+When Cynthia realized she was going to miss her trip, she was pretty disappointed.
+Think how much more upsetting it would have been if she had lost the money she paid for the trip when she had to cancel because she was sick!
+Now, thanks to her trip protection, she can put that money in the bank and use it to take a trip in a few months.

 *Trip insurance is included as part of a travel protection plan which contains both insurance benefits and non-insurance assistance services.

 Did you enjoy this blog?
 Get more articles like it before anyone else when you subscribe to our monthly newsletter, The Wayfinder.